France in the Middle Ages: First Capetians (940–1108)

-Robert II crowned his son – Hugh Magnus – as King of the Franks at age 10 to secure the succession, but Hugh Magnus rebelled against his father and died fighting him in 1025.

-The next King of the Franks was Robert II's next son, Henry I (reigned 1027–1060).
-Like Hugh Magnus, Henry was crowned as co-ruler with his father (1027), in the Capetian tradition, but he had little power or influence as junior king while his father still lived.
-Henry I was crowned after Robert's death in 1031, which is quite exceptional for a French king of the times.
-Henry I was one of the weakest kings of the Franks, and his reign saw the rise of some very powerful nobles such as William the Conqueror.
-Henry I's biggest source of concerns was his brother – Robert I of Burgundy – who was pushed by his mother to the conflict.
-Robert of Burgundy was made Duke of Burgundy by King Henry I and had to be satisfied with that title.
-From Henry I onward, the Dukes of Burgundy were relatives of the King of the Franks until the end of the Duchy proper.
+Robert crowned his son Hugh Magnus as King of the Franks at age 10 to secure the succession, but Hugh Magnus rebelled against his father and died fighting him in 1025.
+Robert's next son, Henry I reigned from 1027 to 1060.
+Like Hugh Magnus, Henry was crowned as co-ruler with his father, in the Capetian tradition, but he had little power or influence as junior king while his father still lived.
+Henry was crowned after Robert's death in 1031, which is quite exceptional for a French king of the times.
+Henry was one of the weakest kings of the Franks, and his reign saw the rise of some very powerful nobles such as William the Conqueror.
+Henry's biggest source of concerns was his brother Robert who was pushed by his mother to the conflict.
+Robert was made Duke of Burgundy Henry and had to be satisfied with that title.
+From Henry onward, the dukes of Burgundy were relatives of the king of the Franks until the end of the Duchy proper.

 King Philip I, named by his Kievan mother with a typically Eastern European name, was no more fortunate than his predecessor although the kingdom did enjoy a modest recovery during his extraordinarily long reign (1060–1108).
 His reign also saw the launch of the First Crusade to regain the Holy Land, which heavily involved his family although he personally did not support the expedition.

-The area around the lower Seine, ceded to Scandinavian invaders as the Duchy of Normandy in 911, became a source of particular concern when Duke William took possession of the kingdom of England in the Norman Conquest of 1066, making himself and his heirs the King's equal outside France (where he was still nominally subject to the Crown).
+The area around the lower Seine, ceded to Scandinavian invaders as the Duchy of Normandy in 911, became a source of particular concern when Duke William took possession of the Kingdom of England in the Norman Conquest of 1066, making himself and his heirs the king's equal outside France (where he was still nominally subject to the Crown).